simonccc/kopsrox/README.md

 - destroys the cluster ( NO WARNING! )

 ## etcd

-kopsrox uses the k3s built in commands to backup to s3 api compatible storage. tested providers include minio, cloudflare, backblaze etc
+kopsrox uses the k3s built in commands to backup to s3 api compatible storage.

+tested providers include minio, cloudflare, backblaze etc

 __snapshot__
 - create a etcd snapshot in the configured S3 storage

+The first time a snapshot is taken the cluster token is written into the kopsrox directory

+- `kopsrox.etcd.snapshot.token`

+This is not overwriten on further snapshots are taken

+`./kopsrox.py etcd snapshot`

 __restore__
 - restores cluster from etcd backup - requires a image name which can be got with the list command